-If you have information you would like posted through CSULB's presences in social media, please contact us to request coverage.
+If you have information you would like posted through CSULB's social media, please contact us to request coverage.
 This includes posting messages about an upcoming event in Facebook or to Twitter or Instagram.

 Accounts created to promote any university campaign, club, organization, program, college, department or office are property of the university and must be passed over to the university in the event of separation.